brettinternet/brettinternet.github.io/content/reviews/price/_index.md

 Price's town brothel is legalized under the facade of this so called "public service".

-Imagine hiring the county’s most atavistic hillbillies as gunslinging tax collectors.
-The judicial’s romantic worship of the local prosecutor is apparent when you find that every indulgence will be paid in full at this church of the Wild West.
-We were victims of the ‘roid-raging roadster-adjudicators here in podunk Price, UT.
+Imagine hiring the county's most atavistic hillbillies as gunslinging tax collectors.
+The judicial's romantic worship of the local prosecutor is apparent when you find that every indulgence will be paid in full at this church of the Wild West.
+We were victims of the 'roid-raging roadster-adjudicators here in podunk Price, UT.